Sanmeet007/anime-scrapper/README.md

 - `DOWNLOAD_DIRECTORY` : Sets the default download directory path to which the downloads will be stored.
 - `ANIME_DOWNLOAD_LINK` : Sets the anime download link.
 - `DOWNLOAD_QUALITY` : Sets the quality.
-- `DOWNLOAD_URLS_FILE` : This file contains the download urls which are extracted by scrapping.
-- `VISITING_URLS_FILE` : This file contains all the links which needs to be visited inorder to extract download links.

-> You need to get the link for `ANIME_DOWNLOAD_LINK` from the `gogo-play.tv` website in an exact pattern like : https://gogo-play.tv/videos/one-piece-dub-episode
+> You need to get the link for `ANIME_DOWNLOAD_LINK` from the `gogo-play.tv` website in an exact pattern like : <https://playgo1.cc/videos/one-piece-dub-episode>

 > Accepted values for `DOWNLOAD_QUALITY` are 420p , 720p, 360p & 1080p.